Battle of Zonchio: Preambles to August 12

 Grimani struggled to arrange his fleet due to the size and variety of his ships, but managed to do so, placing the heavier ships in the vanguard to shatter the enemy line and the lighter galleys behind to prey on their opponents after a hopeful rout.
 He gave order of being as close as possible without entangling the oars and not to leave the center unguarded, and in order to prevent indiscipline, he also decreed that any soldier trying to hunt booty during the battle and any captain refusing to attack would be hanged.
 He was positioned with his flagship in the center of the Venetian line along with the 15 largest ships.
-The left wing was composed of 17 ships and commanded by the fleet's main backer, Simone Guoro, while the right wing was composed of other 14 vessels.
+The left wing was composed of 17 ships and commanded by the fleet's main backer, Simone Guoro, while the right wing was composed of another 14 vessels under Nicolo da Pesaro.
 The support fleet was 11 galleys under Domenico Malipiero, yet another backer.

 The Ottoman fleet headed towards them by rowing, towing their sailing ships, while the Venetians held the line awaiting for the wind, but before the Ottomans got close enough, four Venetian caravels and eleven brigantines captained by Andrea Loredan and Simone Greco arrived from leaving their post in Corfu and joined the fleet.
 An experienced commander, Loredan had been previously hunting down Kemal Reis and desired to participate in taking down his enemy.
-Grimani was irritated by the irruption and by being upstaged by the popular Loredan, but allowed him to join the battle and command the first line along with Alban d'Armer.
+Grimani was irritated by the intrusion and by being upstaged by the popular Loredan, but allowed him to join the battle and command the first line along with Alban d'Armer.
 The two choose to command the two heaviest Venetian carracks, with Loredan captaining the Pandora.
 The Venetians then attacked to meet the Ottomans, although just before the clash, eight Venetian galleys disobeyed the orders and fled from the battle.